About the Founders

-We go through roughly 3 gallons of raw milk every week.
-From our own cows (herd share program).
+We go through roughly three gallons of raw milk every week from our own cows.

 We are drowning in Jeff's gorgeous paintings.
-They are stacked against the walls throughout our house because we haven't had time to find them loving homes.
+They are stacked against the walls throughout our house; we've filled all available wall space.

 New Zealand was a really great place to grow up.
-You are likely to be thinking at this very moment you should visit.
-That is a good idea.
+If you're thinking you should visit, you're right!